arkodeepsen/monarch-butterfly/README.md

 ---

 ## **Acknowledgements**
-Special thanks to the faculty of JIS College of Engineering for their guidance and support throughout this project.
+Special thanks to the authors of the imported modules for their invaluable tools and resources.